 Self-defense or defense of others.
 If someone accused of assault and/or battery was responding appropriately to a threat of harm, then a lawsuit for assault and/or battery probably won't succeed.
 The key here is whether the person's response was a reasonable reaction to the situation.
 If Dan swings a fist at Pat in an attempt to hit him, Pat can probably grab Dan's arm and try to subdue him without being liable for the intentional tort of battery.
 But, in that situation, Pat can't take out a gun and shoot Dan and then claim self defense, because that wouldn't be considered a reasonable response under the circumstances.

 In addition to allowing victims to file lawsuits for assault and battery as intentional torts, in most states assault and battery are crimes that can be prosecuted by the government.
 The definition of assault and battery varies from state to state, but the crime of assault and battery pertains to acts of physical violence committed by one person against another -- and as a criminal offense it's punishable by incarceration, fines, or both.
 So, a single act (Dan punching Pat in the face, for example) can be the subject of both a criminal prosecution (filed against Dan by a local district attorney on behalf of the government) and a personal injury lawsuit for damages (filed by Pat against Dan in civil court).
-To learn more about how criminal cases get started, read Nolo's article Criminal Charges: How Cases Get Started.
+To learn more about the criminal side of things, start with Nolo's article Criminal Charges: How Cases Get Started.